 The squash grew lush and full and provided the first harvest I have ever had the joy of putting up for the winter.
 I use that experience as a reminder of how much squash appreciates nutrient-dense soil.

-Give your plants the richest soil you can manage, digging in large amounts of manure or compost as deeply as possible.
-Additionally, give your squash plants an area of the garden that receives full sun and enough moisture to keep them from wilting too much in the summer’s heat.
+Give your plants the richest soil you can manage, digging in large amounts of manure, compost, or other organic matter as deeply as possible.

 Related Post: Companion Planting For Summer Squash